austinhuang0131/austinhuang0131.github.io/advertising.md

 * [DiscordSL.com](https://discordsl.com/)
   * 7600+ servers
   * Server owners can bump every 3 hours for free, on site only
-  * **Con:** Forces you to join support server upon login (You can edit out the `guilds.join` scope if you do not plan on joining servers on the listing)
 * [DiscordHub](https://discordhub.com/servers/list)
   * 5800+ servers
   * Server owners can bump every 1 day (24 hours) for free, on site only